 - Day 11 (Kerry) – Beaches, the Slea Head Drive and some of the best pubs in Ireland

-- Day 12 (Limerick and Clare) – Thatched Cottages, Castles and Cliffs
+- Day 12 (Limerick) – Thatched Cottages, Castles and Kayaking

 - Day 13 (Clare) – Cliff walks, caves and craic agus ceol

 - Day 14 (Clare, Westmeath and a bit of Galway) – An unforgettable drive, the oldest pub in Ireland and plenty more

 - Day 15 (Galway and Mayo) – A hike, one of the best drives in Ireland and on to Mayo

 - Day 16 (Mayo) – Croagh Patrick, beaches, the most extensive Stone Age monument on earth and lots more